ValeskaRosario10/NEURONIX/README.md

-🧠 Neuronux: Brain Tumor Segmentation & 3D Visualization
+#Neuronux: Brain Tumor Segmentation & 3D Visualization
 Neuronux is a deep learning-based project for brain tumor segmentation and 3D visualization using MRI scans.

 2D U-Net is used for accurate tumor segmentation on MRI slices.